Rigellute/rigel/README.md

 ### Slack

-1. Go to Slack's `Preferences` → `Sidebar Theme`
+1. Go to Slack's `Preferences` → `Themes`
+2. Click on custom themes.
-1. Scroll to the bottom and paste these colors:
+3. Scroll to the bottom and paste these colors:

 ```
 #002635,#00384D,#F08E48,#E6E6DC,#00384D,#B7CFF9,#00FFFF,#FF5A67